Azure/azure-remote-rendering-asset-tool/Documentation/upload.md

 The statusbar displays how many files are still left to upload.

 Be aware that when [converting](conversion.md) a model, the conversion service will download an entire folder, with all files in it, not just the source asset file.
-Therefore it is very much advised to create a dedicated folder for each asset and its dependent input files, otherwise the conversion service may need to download much more data than necessary, which can waste a lot of time.
+Therefore it is very much advised to create a dedicated folder for each asset and its dependent input files, otherwise the conversion service may need to download much more data than necessary, which can waste a lot of time or even fail.